Fortinet: Vulnerabilities and credential leaks

-Accomplishments in cybersecurity
+Cybersecurity research

 In 2005, Fortinet created the FortiGuard Labs internal security research team.

 By 2014, Fortinet had four research and development centers in Asia, as well as others in the US, Canada and France.

 In March 2014, Fortinet founded the Cyber Threat Alliance (CTA) with Palo Alto Networks in order to share security threat data across vendors.
 It was later joined by McAfee and Symantec.
 In 2015, the CTA published a white paper on the CryptoWall ransomware, which detailed how attackers obtained $325 million through ransoms paid by victims to regain access to their files.

 In April 2015, Fortinet provided threat intelligence to Interpol in order to help apprehend the ringleader of several online scams based in Nigeria.
 The scams, which resulted in compromise of business emails and CEO fraud, had cost one business over $15 million.
 The following year, in March 2016, Fortinet and Cisco joined NATO in a data-sharing agreement to improve their information security capabilities.

 Fortinet researchers discovered a spyware that scammed victims by impersonating the IRS.
 Also in 2017, researchers helped identify malware, called Rootnik, and ransomware, called MacRansom, that targeted Android and MacOS systems respectively.

 Controversies

+In May 2004, Trend Micro filed a legal complaint against Fortinet, alleging the FortiGate product line violated their U.S. patent on server-based antivirus technology.
+Though the International Trade Commission initially ruled against Fortinet, the Trend Micro patents at the center of the dispute were later declared invalid in 2010.

 In April 2005, a German court issued a preliminary injunction against Fortinet's UK subsidiary in relation to source code for its GPL-licensed elements.
 The dispute ended a month later after Fortinet agreed to make the source code available upon request.

+In October 2005, an OpenNet study suggested that the military government of Myanmar, which was under which at the time was subject to U.S. sanctions for human rights violations, had begun using Fortinet's FortiGuard system for internet censorship.
+Fortinet stated that their products are sold by third-party resellers and that they acknowledged US embargoes; however, their sales director participated in a ceremony to deliver the firewall product to the prime minister.

 In September 2019, Fortinet settled a whistleblower lawsuit regarding what the company has described as an "isolated incident" of sales of intentionally mislabeled Chinese-made equipment to U.S. government end users.

 In 2023, Fortinet Fortiguard devices were revealed by Microsoft and members of the Five Eyes intelligence network to be the subject of a wide-ranging and ongoing cyberattack by a state-sponsored entity in China.

-In September 2024, reports surfaced of an unknown person going by the nickname "Fortibitch" posting to an unnamed "hacking forum" that they allegedly stole 440 gigabytes of data from Fortinet's Microsoft SharePoint server.
+In September 2024, reports surfaced of an unknown person going by the nickname "Fortibitch" posting to an unnamed hacking forum that they allegedly stole 440 gigabytes of data from Fortinet's Microsoft SharePoint server.
 Fortinet confirmed the data breach to Bleeping Computer and said that the data breach included "limited data related to a small number of Fortinet customers".